Atlantic Hydraulic Systems has designed, manufactured, and commissioned many key elements in the fight against the rising tides of the world.

 Our Recent Projects To Help Combat The Effects Of Floodwater and Rising Tides

-The gates are controlled using a user-friendly graphic interface and provides closed loop position control of the gates and safety interlocks with the gates locking
+The gates are controlled using a user-friendly graphic interface and provide closed-loop position control of the gates and safety interlocks with the gates locking mechanisms.

-We at Atlantic Hydraulic Systems may not be able to control the earth’s temperature – but we are certainly on the forefront of how we can prevent or mitigate any damage of the rising tides or flooding which may be happening as a result.
+We at Atlantic Hydraulic Systems may not be able to control the earth’s temperature – but we are certainly at the forefront of how we can prevent or mitigate any damage of the rising tides or flooding that may be happening as a result.